 However I’d give it another go in the summer, the location and facilities are all really excellent.

 *UPDATE* – We did stay one night at The Attic in the summer when we were getting an early morning international flight out of Auckland.
-We stayed in a twin room and found that none of the rooms have air-conditioning either.
-It was February, so very hot and the whole building was brutally humid, making it pretty hard to sleep – however humid is typical of Auckland in the summer.
+We stayed in a twin room and realised that none of the rooms have air-conditioning.
+It was February, so very hot and the whole building was humid, making it a bit of a challenge to sleep – however high humidity is typical of Auckland in the summer.

 Despite this, I’d still stay there again, because it’s a perfect location for getting the Skybus service to the airport, as there is a Skybus stop literally right outside The Attic.
 Even at 3am in the morning, we were able to pickup a Skybus, right outside.